API Reference

 getDisallowedTools

-Gets the list of tools that are not available to the agent.
+Gets the list of tools that are not available to the agent.- To check which tools are currently restricted

 - For debugging or auditing purposes